Asset Types

 Asset Types are unavoidable because every Asset instance must be tied to a custom type.

-Start by defining a new Asset type key in a YAML file with the uri path as /registry/actors/asset/types/<ASSET TYPE KEY>.
+Start by defining a new Asset type key in a YAML file with the uri path as /registry/actors/custom/asset/types/<ASSET TYPE KEY>.
 The Graph will automatically index the new type.

 Keep in mind that Asset type definitions have a schema.